gallantries/gallantries.github.io/handbook.md

 To cover them, local hosts could ask for a small participation fee.
 This will also increase the number of registered participants showing up.

-# Checklists by timing
+# Workshop Checklists

-To help organizing a Gallantries event, we created some checklists, by timing but also [by role](#checklists-by-role).
+To help you organize a Gallantries event, we have created some checklists, by timing but also [by role](#checklists-by-role).
 Most of the items in these checklists are not specific to Gallantries events.

 ## Before the workshop